Julia-Wagner/PyChef/README.md

 #### **Python**

 To ensure that my code follows Pep8 style guidelines I installed [Flake8](https://flake8.pycqa.org/en/latest/).
-I ran the linter on the my run.py file and all my classes.
-At first I had some errors for lines that were too long and I got the *W605 invalid escape sequence* warning for my ASCII Art.
+I ran the linter on the run.py file and all my classes.
+At first, I had some errors for lines that were too long and I got the *W605 invalid escape sequence* warning for my ASCII Art.
 After fixing the line lengths and using a raw string for my ASCII Art as suggested in this [stackoverflow question](https://stackoverflow.com/questions/61497292/getting-pep8-invalid-escape-sequence-warning-trying-to-escape-parentheses-in-a) Flake8 does not show any errors for my Python code.

 ![Flake8 Validation](docs/screenshots/flake8.png)

 ### **Lighthouse Testing**

 After testing the application with Lighthouse, I updated the button color to ensure better contrast and added a meta description to the template HTML.
-This ensure to have values of 99 for *Performance* and 100 for *Accessibility*, *Best Practices* and *SEO*.
+This lead to values of 99 for *Performance* and 100 for *Accessibility*, *Best Practices* and *SEO*.

 ![Lighthouse Testing](docs/screenshots/lighthouse_desktop.png)